Bharat2310/sih-2026/README.md

 5. Acoustic Transmission — Piezoelectric Transducer
 The matched high-voltage waveform is applied to the piezoelectric transducer, which converts the electrical excitation into mechanical vibration and generates the acoustic sonar pulse in water.

+This completes the transmitter-side signal chain, with the transducer converting the conditioned electrical waveform into the acoustic sonar pulse for underwater transmission.

 ## 4. Key Features

 - Real-time adaptive frequency band switching based on turbidity, depth, and temperature